 Our Customers Feel the Variance, Not the Mean.
 So Six Sigma focuses first on reducing process variation and then on improving the process capability.

-There are several myths and misunderstandings about Six Sigma.
-Few are given below:
+There are several myths and misunderstandings surrounding Six Sigma.
+Some of them few are given below:

 Origin of Six Sigma